 The BJMC Civil Hospital in Ahmedabad was established as The Civil Hospital in 1841 in the state of Gujarat.
 In 1953, the hospital was relocated to its current premises in Asarwa and renamed as the New Civil Hospital, which currently has 44 wards with more than 2000 beds and serves over 100,000 inpatients annually in addition to nearly one million outpatients.
 The hospital launched the first Revised National TB Control Programme in India in 1993 and the implemented the pioneer Programmatic Management of Drug-Resistant TB (PMDT) program in 2007.
 It is one of the largest hospitals in Asia and is also a teaching institute affiliated with BJ Medical College.
 The State TB Demonstration Centre that is housed in the BJMC Civil Hospital Campus was the first to receive accreditation as a state level Intermediate Reference Laboratory and first to be established as a national level training center for PMDT in 2008.
 It was also the first state-level laboratory to receive accreditation to perform second-line drug susceptibility testing in 2013.

 Rajan Babu Institute for Pulmonary Medicine and Tuberculosis (RBIPMT) based in New Delhi was the third site in India to join STREAM Stage 2.
 RBIPMT is one of six public health facilities in India where the National TB Programme introduced bedaquiline in 2016 under the Programmatic Management of Drug-Resistant TB through conditional access.
 RBIPMT has the capacity to manage complicated DR-TB patients and access necessary laboratory support for first- and second- line drug susceptibility testing (DST) as per WHO standards through its associated intermediate referral laboratory at the New Delhi TB Centre (NDTBC).
-NDTBC, established in 1940 and designated as a State TB Training & Demonstration Centre (STDC) and Intermediate Reference Laboratory for the Delhi State, will also function as the Site Microbiology Laboratory for STREAM Stage 2.
+NDTBC, established in 1940 and designated as a State TB Training & Demonstration Centre (STDC) and Intermediate Reference Laboratory for the Delhi State, functions as the Site Microbiology Laboratory for STREAM Stage 2.

 Screening in India started in December 2017.
 Together, the BJMC, NIRT, and RBIPMT are are expected to recruit more than 130 participants by the end of the trial.